api3dao/contracts/.changeset/evil-times-stare.md

 '@api3/contracts': minor
 ---

-Add dAPI and Market support to injective-evm-testnet and katana-sepolia-testnet
+Add Market support to injective-testnet and katana-sepolia-testnet